Does Pool pH Naturally Go Up? Chemistry Facts & Solutions

 - Recent acid rain or excessive organic debris

-In these cases, use sodium carbonate (soda ash) to raise pH or sodium bicarbonate to raise both pH and total alkalinity.
+In these cases, use sodium carbonate (soda ash) to raise pH or sodium bicarbonate to raise total alkalinity (it has only a small effect on pH).

 Monitoring and Maintenance Schedule